ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-03-CAD_Basics_-_Origins,_Planes,_and_Navigating_Your_Workspace_-_Education_Chapter_1_Lesson_3.md

 B) It rotates the view 90 degrees

-C) It resets the view to the default orientation
+C) It hides all the planes

-D) It hides all the planes
+D) It resets the view to the default orientation

 ---

-C) It resets the view to the default orientation
+D) It resets the view to the default orientation

 ///